r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 In their final moments, countless voices celebrated my genesis.

 **Narration:**
 "Our representative."
-"The greatest of our kind."A birth celebrated in flames.
+"The greatest of our kind."
+A birth celebrated in flames.

 **Narration:**
 I am...